albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 }
 ```

-The above prints the following, unuseful message.
+The above prints the following, unuseful, message.

 ```bash
 The person object: demo.Person@58372a00